Cassigneul, Jean-Pierre, La Curieuse, 1991

 59 x 42 cm

-Catalog raisonné : Lebouc and Takahashi 8
+Catalogue raisonné : Lebouc et Takahashi 8

-"I left her the day I found her bent double again, in front of a lock, which was my living room lock.
-I was supposed to be chatting there with an old friend (whom I'd left for a moment to look for a book) and she was all the more bent over as she tried to find me there.
-I patted her on the shoulder, and she turned and realized quite quickly.
-It was her last indiscretion (...)"(1)
+“I left her the day I found her bent over again, in front of a lock, which was my living room lock.
+I was supposed to be chatting there with an old friend (whom I’d left for a moment to look for a book) and she was all the more bent over as she tried to find me there.
+I patted her on the shoulder, she turned around and realized quite quickly.
+It was her last indiscretion (…)”(1)

 The book also includes two color lithographs, a bandeau and a cul-de-lampe.